a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

 - and have a rating of 5
 - and with BPMs in the range 130 to 150

-The expression a.k.a. the combiner playlist name will look this:
+The expression will look this:

     [2000-2023] & [5] & [130-150]